 STOVE: Add 2 more cups of water, simmer covered 2 - 2.5 hrs until meat is starting to be tender, turning meat once or twice.
 Add potatoes then cook another 30 minutes until meat is super tender and potatoes are soft.
 Keep an eye on water level.

 3b.
 I add potatoes later otherwise I find they are so soft, they basically disintegrate.
 If you prefer to add potatoes in at the beginning so you don't have to worry about adding them later, use red potatoes because they hold up better to the long cook time.

-4. The carrots and celery are VERY soft by the end.
+4. The carrots and celery are VERY soft by the end, softer than ideal.
 It's unfortunate, but a necessary sacrifice because having them in the broth for the whole cook time adds great flavour to the sauce.

 5. Servings: I allow for 200 - 250g / 6.5 - 8oz uncooked beef per serving which shrinks with the long cook time.
 The beef pictured was a 2 kg / 4 lb rolled chuck.

 6. Nutrition per serving (480g/1lb per serving), assuming all sauce consumed.

 Serving: 481g | Calories: 615kcal | Carbohydrates: 23g | Protein: 53g | Fat: 33g | Saturated Fat: 13g | Cholesterol: 173mg | Sodium: 704mg | Potassium: 1563mg | Fiber: 4g | Sugar: 2g | Vitamin A: 6416IU | Vitamin C: 15mg | Calcium: 95mg | Iron: 9mg